 Rolling back or downgrading from Windows 10 to Windows 7 is probably the best way out there if you are not happy with Windows 10.
-That said, there are users who like most of the features offered in the newest version of Windows but want to make Windows 10 look and feel like Windows 7.
+That said, some users like most of the features offered in the newest version of Windows but want to make Windows 10 look and feel like Windows 7.

-NOTE: We recommend you create a manual system restore point before making changes to default settings and installing recommended third-party tools so that you can restore your Windows 10 back to today’s date if and when you need.
+NOTE: We recommend you create a manual system restore point before making changes to default settings and installing recommended third-party tools so that you can restore your Windows 10 back to today’s date if and when you need it.

 Install the free Classic Shell to get Windows 7 like Start menu